diegoversiani/underskeleton/README.md

 - 11% of internet users use only mobile
 - only 10% on internet users use only desktop
-- people search more on mobile devices than desktop
+- since 2015 people search more on mobile devices than desktop
-- you only have 8 seconds to make an impression
+- you only have 8 seconds to make an impression, make your page load fast

 ## Stable version